An overview of ISPM-15

 Both Canada and USA are members of IPPC and have adopted ISPM-15 regulations to maintain international obligations.
 Therefore, international shipment or any other transportation of WPM must be treated and marked with the IPPC mark.
 Pallets, crating or any other WPM that are shipped back and forth between Canada and the USA, however, are exempt from ISPM-15 requirements, while in the case of transporting these materials from Canada or the US to any other countries, ISPM-15 rules do apply.

 North American businesses are concerned that ISPM-15 standard will likely come into effect for Canada-US cross-border pallet movements, at some point.
 While it was anticipated that the exemption would be waived in 2016 or 2017, the timeline for an enactment of ISPM-15 between Canada and the U.S. remains uncertain as of this time.

-From an environmental perspective, broader application of ISPM-15 requirements to cover the Canada-US trade corridor will help ensure environmental protection, but the cost of heat treatment or alternative material pallets will be absorbed reluctantly by industry.
+From an environmental perspective, broader application of ISPM-15 requirements to cover the Canada-US trade corridor will help ensure environmental protection, but the cost of heat treatment or alternative material pallets would be absorbed by supply chain participants.